KomodoPlatform/dPoW/doc/bible.md

 > IDETpoMoWojS/bXCcLdMWyCRas1aL7NRnideIns0ega4HQYwJWjOfIv3hKNfSsZADxT+ZbWM2govNxCFh+esOtI=
 ```

-The vote is then cast in the relevant KIP thread as a comment as below:
+The vote is then cast in the relevant DIP thread as a comment as below:
 ```
   Notary: dragonhound_DEV
   Season: S6